Thamannahafeez/Rice_Leaf_Disease_Prediction/README.md

 * The other way was that the images were preprocessed using the ImageDataGenerator from the Tensorflow library.

 The neural network model is initialised with 3 hidden layers in addition to the input and output layers.

+The model is deployed using the Flask framework.